Nets’ Kyrie Irving to have season-ending shoulder surgery

 ”I really love the player and feel like we had a really good relationship.
 We are in a really good place, but obviously you want more.
 More reps, more time with him,” Atkinson said. ”But we’ll have time in the offseason to connect and work with him a little bit.”

-Assuming both are healthy to start the 2020-21 season, the Nets could become one of the top teams in the Eastern Conference.

-“We’re right on schedule and on target to put a contender out there,” Marks said.
-“That’s been the goal all along.”

-Brooklyn is still in good position to make the playoffs, coming out of the break in seventh place in the East and five games ahead of ninth-place Washington.
+Brooklyn is still in good position to make the playoffs, coming out of the break in seventh place in the Eastern Conference and five games ahead of ninth-place Washington.
 The Nets have received strong guard play from Spencer Dinwiddie and Caris LeVert.